KBlixt/Trailer-Downloader/README.md

 ### FFmpeg and encoding

-if you want to get 1080p streams then you'll have to get FFmpeg. this is because for some reason youtube stores their audio/video streams separately for some reason. if this is enable then the script will make sure that you end up with a trailer that uses h.264 and AAC in a mp4 container. it might encode if it finds higher resolutions that isn't in h.264.
+if you want to get 1080p streams then you'll have to get FFmpeg. this is because youtube stores their audio/video streams separately for some reason. if this is enabled then the script will make sure that you end up with a trailer that uses h.264 and AAC in a mp4 container. it might encode if it finds higher resolutions that isn't in h.264.

 install by